Skip to main content

 ClickUp Update Notes

-ClickUp has introduced a slew of updates to their forms feature.
+ClickUp has introduced a slew of updates to its forms feature.
 With connected data, centralized feedback, and AI-powered analysis, you can create forms that improve collaboration and drive action.

 New informational blocks and question descriptions make it easy to guide respondents with clear instructions or visual context directly alongside form questions.
-The new forms hub lest you access, manage, and organize all their forms in one central location.
+The new forms hub lets you access, manage, and organize all your forms in one central location.
 These improvements will be especially useful for project managers, team leads, and mobile-first users.

 Verdict: Hot!
 AI features that can improve productivity and speed up your processes are always a win.